 In its first phase (Feb. to Dec.
 2014), e21 achieved consensus that Minnesota should evolve toward a more consumer-centric, performance-based regulatory approach and utility business model (see Phase I Report).

-e21’s second phase (January 2015 to present) is devoted to developing the next level of detail necessary for implementation of its Phase I recommendations.
-A set of white papers on performance-based compensation, integrated systems planning, and grid modernization is forthcoming.
+e21’s second phase (January 2015 to December 2016) was devoted to developing the next level of detail necessary for implementation of its Phase I recommendations.
+A set of white papers on performance-based compensation, integrated systems planning, and grid modernization was published in an e21 Phase II Report.

 The e21 Initiative is convened by the Great Plains Institute and the Center for Energy and Environment with guidance from the following project partners: George Washington University Law School, Xcel Energy, and Minnesota Power.